Raghuram Rajan against excluding food inflation while setting benchmark interest rates - OrissaPOST

 New Delhi: Amid suggestions for excluding food inflation while setting benchmark interest rates, former RBI Governor Raghuram Rajan has said that he is against excluding food prices from headline inflation, as it would erode the ‘great faith’ of people in the central bank, which has been mandated by the government to keep inflation in check.

-Rajan further said it is best that inflation target a basket which is what the consumer consumes because that affects the consumers perception of inflation and ultimately inflationary expectations.
+Rajan further said it is best that inflation targets a basket which is what the consumer consumes because that affects the consumers perception of inflation and ultimately inflationary expectations.

 “When I came into office, we were still targeting PPI (producer price index).
 Now that has no bearing to what the average consumer faces.